htcondor/htcondor/docs/admin-manual/introduction-to-configuration.rst

-To simplify pool administration, any configuration variable name may be prefixed by a subsystem (see the ``$(SUBSYSTEM)`` macro in section \ `3.3.12 <#x31-1810003.3.12>`__ for the list of subsystems) and the period (.) character.
+To simplify pool administration, any configuration variable name may be prefixed by a subsystem (see the ``$(SUBSYSTEM)`` macro in :ref:`admin-manual/introduction-to-configuration:pre-defined macros` for the list of subsystems) and the period (.) character.
 For configuration variables defined this way, the value is applied to the specific subsystem.
 For example, the ports that HTCondor may use can be restricted to a range using the ``HIGHPORT`` and ``LOWPORT`` configuration variables.

 ::